 This feature is great for specialized products such as job or event listings.

-For instance, a leisure website could include product recommendations in a bulk email so that individuals see suggestions for events in their area.
+For instance, a leisure website could include relevant content such as product recommendations in a bulk email so that individuals see suggestions for events in their area.
 Using one SmartBlock, a recipient in London receives recommendations for events in South East England, while a recipient in Liverpool sees events in the North West.

 There's no need to waste a recommendation on an event the recipient can't attend.